thegazelle-ad/gazelle-server/docs/the-gazelle-style-guide.md

 ### Indentation, semicolons, trailing commas and more

 The thing that can maybe seem the most pedantic to new software engineers in pull request reviews is when things like white space, whether there's a trailing comma, or where you put your opening and closes brackets and parenthesis are commented on.
 The reasoning behind this is that having a consistent style in these matters across the whole codebase makes it a lot easier to read for developers.
 Luckily you won't have to have many of these comments as we have checking of these things automated by linters!
-If you skipped that section before here's a bit of an explanation of how we use linters: [linting explanation](./dev-environment/setting-up-dev-environment.md#note-on-linters-and-tests)
+If you skipped that section before here's a bit of an explanation of how we use linters: [linting explanation](./dev-environment/setting-up-dev-environment.md#note-on-linters-and-tests).

+## Types

+We use Typescript to add static typing at compile time to Javascript.
+Typescript is not right for every project, and at the time of writing we very recently added it.
+Our main reasons for adding it were:

+- Reducing stupid bugs regarding typos in accessing objects such as `data.artcles.byId...` which if typed properly would error, but in normal Javascript you would simply have to very carefully check all your spelling (and we're human so we make mistakes)
+- Reducing stupid bugs regarding variable types, such as trying to call a string method on a number because you hadn't cast it yet
+- Typescript provides great developer tooling such as automatic refactoring, especially when used with VSCode
+- It provides good automatic documentation of functions, making input and output types very clear

+There are also many other reasons to use Typescript, and also quite a few not to use it.
+The main reasons mentioned not to use it are often:

+1.  it is unnecessary for small projects
+2.  there is an added overhead for the time needed to program a feature as more code is needed to be written by the programmer
+3.  it adds an extra learning curve if your developers aren't familiar with Typescript already

+Our responses to these points are:

+1. We feel the project has become big enough now that types will greatly help manage the many files we operate in
+2. The types make it harder for even very experienced developers to make errors, and we believe it will be a huge help for new developers as it'll warn them and stop them from making many mistakes they may otherwise have made.